ryanBlewin/working-with-children-checker/README.md

    registrationNumber: 'Registration number of working with children check'
    issueNumber: 'Issue number of working with children check'
    expiryDay: 'Expiry day of working with children check'
-   expiryMonth: 'Expiry Month of working with children check'
+   expiryMonth: 'Expiry Month of working with children check written as Jan, Feb, Mar, etc'
    expiryYear: 'Expiry Year of working with children check' }
 ```